-The Motorola[®] Gateway is intended for use in a consumer's home.
-Ambient temperatures around this product should not exceed 104°F (40°C).
+The ARRIS® Gateway is intended for use in a business.
+Ambient temperatures around this product should not exceed 104 F (40 C).
 It should not be used in locations exposed to outside heat radiation or trapping of its own heat.
-The product should have at least one inch of clearance on all sides except the bottom when properly installed and should not be placed inside tightly enclosed spaces unless proper ventilation is provided.
+When properly installed the product should have at least one inch of clearance on all sides except the bottom and should not be placed inside tightly enclosed spaces unless proper ventilation is provided.